-Figure 2 The Orphanet database
+Figure 3 The Orphanet database

 The Orphanet knowledgebase is an organised and dynamic collection of information and data about RD and Orphan Drugs.
-Data from multiple sources are archived, reviewed, manually annotated and integrated to other data by curators and validated by experts following formalised procedures which are published online.
+Data from multiple sources are archived, reviewed, manually annotated and integrated to other data by curators and validated by experts following formalised procedures which are published online in the Orphanet website and in Orphadata.com.
 A list of expert reviewers having contributed to the scientific content is presented each year as a dedicated Orphanet Report.